 What are Hole Handicaps?

-Have you ever grabbed a scorecard and wondered what that Handicap line with a number for each hole means?
+Have you ever grabbed a scorecard and wondered what that handicap line with a number for each hole means?
 That's called a Hole Handicap.

 If you look at a golf course scorecard, you will notice that each hole has a hole handicap rating of 1 through 18, from most difficult (1) to least difficult (18).
 This means that the hole with a hole handicap of 1 is the most difficult hole on the course and the hole with a hole handicap of 18 is the least difficult hole on the course.